oroinc/documentation/user/back-office/dashboards/widgets/campaigns-by-close-revenue.rst

 The Campaigns by Close Revenue widget shows the top 5 campaigns that generate the most income.

 .. image:: /user/img/dashboards/campaign_revenue.png
+   :alt: A sample of the Campaigns by Close Revenue widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: